-- works solely used to take water under basic landholder rights - works that do not meet size thresholds and are not otherwise captured by the rules - water take that is exempt from the requirement for a water access licence - water solely taken under a floodplain harvesting access licence - where the Minister is satisfied that it is not possible for water taken using the work to be measured by metering equipment - works that are not nominated by an access licence.
+- works solely used to take water under basic landholder rights - works that do not meet size thresholds and are not otherwise captured by the rules - water take that is exempt from the requirement for a water access licence - water solely taken under a floodplain harvesting access licence - where the Minister is satisfied that it is not possible for water taken using the work to be measured by metering equipment - works that are not nominated by an access licence - small, low-risk works used solely to take water under a stock and domestic water access licence.
+Note: this exemption lapses on 1 December 2024.